eleonorareinaalminson/eleonorareinaalminson/README.md

 # Hi, I’m Eleonora 👾

-✨I go by Ellie, I'm studying .NET Development at KYH Stockholm '26.
+✨I go by Ellie, I'm currently pursuing a degree in .NET Development at KYH Stockholm '26. 🎓

 My latest work focused on development with .NET/C#, database design and architecture, IoT systems with real-time communication using Azure Service Bus, REST APIs, and WPF/MVVM patterns.